-How to Use Hashtags and Geotags to Grow Your Brand on Instagram
+How to Use Instagram Geotags & Hashtags to Grow Your Following

 This post covers the basics of using both, and by following these practices, you’ll be tagging your way to success in no time!

 A geotag is a location tag added to an Instagram photo.
 There are several benefits to geotagging.

 Adding geotags to your photo serves one important function: every photo tagged is added to a photo map, which displays the locations of each of the tagged photos.

 This map is essentially a visual display of your brand’s reach, so it is especially beneficial if you work in the travel industry or if you travel often to promote your brand.

 You can select whether you want to add your location to a photo before posting the image.
 Simply toggle on or off the “location” feature as you please.

 The flexibility of this function is useful in cases where you want only certain posts to be added to your photo map.

 By adding a geotag to your photo, you are essentially pinning your location to that photo.
 The function of this tag is that it allows your photo to be found anytime an Instagram user clicks on the same geotag on another photo.

 Geotagging is therefore a great way to grow your following and boost your interactions.
 Especially if your brand’s office is open to customers, adding your location via geotag helps users know where to find you.